pranaigiri/offlineai-ai-chat-assistant/README.md

 ## 🤝 How to Contribute

-We welcome contributions to improve PranAI!
+We welcome contributions to improve OfflineAI!
 Here’s how you can help:

 - **Bug Fixes & Optimizations**: Identify and fix issues or improve performance.
 - **Feature Enhancements**: Suggest and implement new features.